 Peace deal or arms race?
-Proposed sale of F-35 jets to UAE prompts fears in Israel
+Proposed sale of F-35 jets to UAE prompts fears in Israel.

 But Netanyahu, who arrived in Washington on Monday ahead of the White House ceremony, has repeatedly denied agreeing to such an arrangement.
 A recent statement from his office said the prime minister had made clear his opposition during a July conversation with U.S. Ambassador David Friedman to the sale of F-35s and other advanced weaponry to another Middle East country.

-As with the earlier sale of F-16s to Egypt, the United States may intend to provide the UAE with an F-35 variant that would allow Israel to maintain its advantage.
-It is unclear whether the Emirates, which already fields a powerful air force, would settle for less than the most sophisticated version of F-35.
+As with an earlier sale of F-16s to Egypt, the United States may intend to provide the UAE with an F-35 variant that would allow Israel to maintain its advantage.
+It is unclear whether the UAE, which already fields a powerful air force, would settle for less than the most sophisticated version of the F-35.

 The senior Israeli defense figure said the sale of fighter jets to the UAE is sure to spark a regional arms race.
 “It will have a cascade effect, and it will be harder to prevent sales of advanced weaponry to other countries in the region.”